Overview of “system restore did not complete successfully” issue

 3. Reboot your computer and run System Restore.

-Reasons for other System Restore error codes and solutions
+[5 solutions] to other System Restore error codes

 The above three are common errors you may see during System Restore.
 You still can see other error codes such as 0x81000203, 0x80070002, 0x800423F3 and so on.